 Desktop as a service, or DaaS, is a cloud computing offering that securely delivers virtual apps and desktops from the cloud to any device.
-This managed desktop virtualization solution used for provisioning secure SaaS and legacy applications as well as full Windows-based virtual desktops and delivers them to your workforce.
+This managed desktop virtualization solution aka DaaS is used for provisioning secure SaaS and legacy applications as well as full Windows-based virtual desktops and delivers them to your workforce.
 With a predictable pay-as-a-go subscription model, DaaS makes it easy to scale up or down on-demand.
 It’s easy to manage and simplifies many of the IT admin tasks of desktop solutions.

 DaaS delivers virtual applications and desktop services via a public or private cloud service.
 Your workforce can access this service through an internet connection via an html-based web browser or a secure application downloaded to a device such as a laptop, desktop, thin client, smartphone, or tablet.